-1. For children who are less than 18 months of age, the program is structured as an "individual" therapy session.
+- 1. For children who are less than 18 months of age, the program is structured as an "individual" therapy session.
 An "individual" therapy session to the Team always includes the child and at least one parent, and the therapist.
-The parent is in the therapy room eating with their child and the therapist at each treatment session

-- 2. For children older than 7 years of age, the program is structured using an adaptation of the SOS Program (called the "Food Scientist Adaptation") and may take place in an individual session or in a peer feeding group.
+The parent is in the therapy room eating with their child and the therapist at each treatment session. - 2.
+For children older than 7 years of age, the program is structured using an adaptation of the SOS Program (called the "Food Scientist Adaptation") and may take place in an individual session or in a peer feeding group.
 Whether or not the child is placed in a peer group is dependent on the number of other same aged peers with similar issues who are currently in treatment in the Clinic.
-In addition, how well the child functions in, and can utilize, a peer group, is taken into consideration. - 3.
-For children between 18 months and 7 years of age, the preferred treatment modality is in a peer group.
-The preference for this treatment modality is based on several years of treating children in traditional individual therapy sessions, as well as on consulting with parents and teachers, and completing observations of the children in other peer group settings (daycare, preschools, schools). - We have found that children in this age range respond best to, and make the most rapid progress with, peer role models with similar issues (approximately 25% more rapid progress than in individual therapy).
-As documented in Albert Bandura's seminal work in Social Psychology, children demonstrate more difficulties learning from a role model who is too far advanced in their skills than in learning from peers like themselves. - When placed in a peer group in which all the other children were eating "normally", children with feeding problems did not make very rapid progress.
-However, when placed in a peer group with other children who also struggled with similar eating issues, the children with feeding problems learned more quickly how to eat. - Part of this appears to be because the children in the feeding groups typically had some skills better than their peers and some that were worse.
-This allowed them to act as a role model themselves with some foods (also allowing for positive reinforcement and increased self esteem during eating), as well as to watch the other children when encountering a food that was difficult for themselves.
+In addition, how well the child functions in, and can utilize, a peer group, is taken into consideration.

+3. For children between 18 months and 7 years of age, the preferred treatment modality is in a peer group.
+The preference for this treatment modality is based on several years of treating children in traditional individual therapy sessions, as well as on consulting with parents and teachers, and completing observations of the children in other peer group settings (daycare, preschools, schools).

+We have found that children in this age range respond best to, and make the most rapid progress with, peer role models with similar issues (approximately 25% more rapid progress than in individual therapy).
+As documented in Albert Bandura's seminal work in Social Psychology, children demonstrate more difficulties learning from a role model who is too far advanced in their skills than in learning from peers like themselves.

+When placed in a peer group in which all the other children were eating "normally", children with feeding problems did not make very rapid progress.
+However, when placed in a peer group with other children who also struggled with similar eating issues, the children with feeding problems learned more quickly how to eat.

+Part of this appears to be because the children in the feeding groups typically had some skills better than their peers and some that were worse.
+This allowed them to act as a role model themselves with some foods (also allowing for positive reinforcement and increased self-esteem during eating), as well as to watch the other children when encountering a food that was difficult for them.
 As Social Learning Theory (Bandura) has frequently demonstrated, a role model that is perceived as most similar to oneself and perceived as making mistakes ("being human") is most likely to be imitated.
-Role models perceived as too different from oneself or too "perfect" are less likely to be imitated. - The latter also explains why in this age range, the children appear to do a better job of watching and imitating their peers than grown-ups, (parents or therapists).
+Role models perceived as too different from oneself or too "perfect" are less likely to be imitated.

+The latter also explains why in this age range, the children appear to do a better job of watching and imitating their peers than grown-ups, (parents or therapists).
 Socially in this age range, they are very interested in their peers.